hildred/X11-XCB/README.md

 X11::XCB is a wrapper around lib xcb the X c language bindings which was intinded to be a replacement for xlib.
-As such this is mostly just a strait wrap but with a slightly more perlish flavor.
+As such this is mostly just a straight wrap but with a slightly more perlish flavor.

 INSTALLATION